Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are determined by the ticket vendor.
-Typically, tickets are non-refundable unless the event is cancelled by the artist or venue.
-In case of rescheduling, tickets are usually valid for the new date.
-Always refer to the terms and conditions of your specific ticket purchase.
+Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster, SeeTickets).
+Generally, refunds are only issued in cases of event cancellation.
+For rescheduled events, tickets are usually valid for the new date.
+It’s crucial to review the terms and conditions at the point of purchase.

 How early should I arrive?
-For a major artist like Lily Allen at The O2 Arena, arriving 1.5 to 2 hours before the doors open is strongly recommended.
-This allows ample time for security checks, finding your way, and enjoying the pre-show atmosphere without feeling rushed.
+For a smooth experience at The O2 Arena, especially for a high-demand artist like Lily Allen, it's recommended to arrive at least 1 to 1.5 hours before doors open.
+This allows ample time for security checks, finding your seats, and potentially grabbing a drink without missing any of the show.

 Top Tips for Lily Allen at The O2 Arena